docEdub/WorksInProgress/Projects/ProofOfConcept/README.md

 ---
 # Build

 I currently only build on macOS.
-I used to build on Windows so there are some individual Windows commands in the CMake scripts that might still work but the Windows build as a whole is probably broken.
+Feel free to submit a pull request for other operating systems.

 ## Mac build:
-- Install Xcode command line tools.
+- Install Xcode command line tools for clang, and install Node, CMake, Csound, and Cabbage.
+Make sure `clang`, `node` and `cmake` are on the PATH.
-- Install CMake and add `cmake` binary to PATH.
-(Not the `CMake.app`, the actual `cmake` binary **in** the app)
-- Install Csound.
-- Install Csound Cabbage in default location: `/Applications/Cabbage.app`.
 - In `[...]/Projects/ProofOfConcept` folder, run commands:
-    - `npm ci`
+    ```
+    node configure
+    node make
+    ```
-    - `npm run build`
+- To change the build options run command:
+    ```
+    node make edit_cache
+    ```

-Build generates .csd files in `[...]/Projects/ProofOfConcept/Csound/_.output`.
+The .csd files and plugins will be generated in `[...]/Projects/ProofOfConcept/Csound/_.output`.

-To change CMake config after initial build, edit `[...]/Projects/ProofOfConcept/Csound/CMakeOptions.cmake` and rebuild.

-If plugin options are enabled, build generates them from .csd files with Cabbage.<br>
+If plugin options are enabled in CMake, the build generates them from the .csd files using Cabbage.<br>
 VST3 plugins should work with Reaper since that's what I use.<br>
 Stereo AU plugins might still work but probably not.
 I gave up on them a while ago because I couldn't get 6 channel AU output working.